/

 Many users confuse these two technologies.
 While both can unblock websites, their legal and safety implications differ.

 Smart DNS tricks a website into thinking you are in a different location by rerouting only your DNS queries.
-It does not encrypt your data.
-This means your Internet Service Provider (ISP) can still see exactly what websites you are visiting.
+Smart DNS doesn’t encrypt your traffic.
+Your ISP (and other network observers) can still see your connections and often the domains you access—especially if you’re not using encrypted DNS.

 A VPN creates an encrypted tunnel for all your traffic.
 Not only does it unblock the site, but it also hides your activity from your ISP.
 If privacy is your main concern, a Smart DNS is insufficient.